 AskAI prompt engineering

 Prompt engineering for the Julia programming language and JuliaHub involves crafting precise and effective prompts to guide the language model in generating accurate and relevant responses.
-We present some guidelines that will help you achieve the best results.
+We have written some guidelines that will help you achieve the best results.

 Guidelines